chyj4747/vue3-golden-layout-virtualcomponent/README.md

 Call `getLayoutConfig()` to get the config object, then use `JSON.stringify` to change it to string.
 You can then save the config string locally or in localStorage

 ##### Load layout
-Call `loadGLLayout(layoutConfig: LayoutConfig | ResolvedLayoutConfig)` to load your initial or saved layout config
+Call `loadGLLayout(layoutConfig)` to load your initial or saved layout config

 LayoutConfig is finally used in this method to load components.